TheBestOrNothing/docker-mailserver/anonymous-mailserver/postfix-auth-through-dovecot-sals.md

 # Configuring Postfix Authentication with Dovecot SASL in docker-mailserver

-To configure Postfix to use Dovecot's SASL authentication in the [docker-mailserver](https://github.com/docker-mailserver/docker-mailserver) container, follow these steps based on the Dovecot documentation:
+To configure Postfix to use Dovecot's SASL authentication in the [docker-mailserver](https://github.com/docker-mailserver/docker-mailserver) container, please follow these steps based on the Dovecot documentation:

-## 1. Lookup Dovecot for SASL Authentication
+## Lookup Dovecot for SASL Authentication

-First, ensure Dovecot is configured to provide SASL authentication by adding/modifying these settings in your `config/dovecot/conf.d/10-master.conf` (or appropriate config file in your docker-mailserver setup):
+1. First, ensure Dovecot is configured to provide SASL authentication by adding/modifying these settings in your `config/dovecot/conf.d/10-master.conf` (or appropriate config file in your docker-mailserver setup):

 ```bash
 docker exec -it mailserver cat /etc/dovecot/conf.d/10-master.conf